adamdecaf/docs/docs/paygate/index.md

 1. [Setup a Receiver](https://api.moov.io/#operation/addReceivers)
 1. Then you can [create a transaction](https://api.moov.io/#operation/addTransfer) between these two FIs

-## Setup SFTP
+## Setup FTP

-PayGate currently requires the SFTP configuration to be manually setup in the database.
-[See here](https://github.com/moov-io/paygate/blob/master/docs/ach.md#sftp-uploads-of-merged-ach-files) for more information.
+PayGate currently requires the FTP configuration to be manually setup in the database.
+[See here](https://github.com/moov-io/paygate/blob/master/docs/ach.md#uploads-of-merged-ach-files) for more information.

 ### MySQL

 MySQL is a database which applications or developers connect to over the network.
-This means to configure paygate's SFTP and file upload configuration a developer needs to connect to the database.
+This means to configure paygate's FTP and file upload configuration a developer needs to connect to the database.

 ```
 # Connect using host, username and password for your setup
 $ mysql -h localhost:3306 -u paygate

-> INSERT INTO sftp_configs (routing_number, hostname, username, password) VALUES ('000000000', 'localhost:22', 'myusername', 'mypassword');
+> INSERT INTO ftp_configs (routing_number, hostname, username, password) VALUES ('000000000', 'localhost:22', 'myusername', 'mypassword');

 > INSERT INTO cutoff_times (routing_number, cutoff, location) VALUES ('000000000', '1700', 'America/New_York');